Executive Education – Open Enrollment Programmes

 Li Huang, Assistant Professor of Organisational Behaviour

-Strategy in the Age of Digital Disruption
+Strategy in the Age of AI and Digital Disruption - Online

 Peter Zemsky, Professor of Strategy

-Transforming Your Business with AI
+Transforming Your Business with AI - Online

 Phanish Puranam, Professor of Strategy, The Roland Berger Chaired Professor of Strategy and Organisation Design

-Theodoros Evgeniou, Professor of Decision Sciences and Technology Management
+Theodoros Evgeniou, Professor of Technology and Business

 MBA Electives